 - "range": searches for documents in which a stored value is in a given range.
-This type is currently available only for "double", "date" and "timestamp" field types. - "distscore": searches for documents within a given range of a center point, and returns a score which increases the closer a document is to that point.
-The value to search for must be an object holding the following parameters (or, at least, those parameters which are marked as required): - "center": Required.
-The coordinate of the center point for the query; expressed either as a (longitude, latitude) pair, or as an object with "lon" and "lat" properties. - "max_range": Optional.
-The maximum distance, in meters, that a document's coordinate may be from the center for that document to match the query.
-Defaults to an unlimited distance. - "text": searches for a piece of text in a text field.
+This type is currently available only for "double", "date" and "timestamp" field types. - "text": searches for a piece of text in a text field.
 The value to search for may be a single string, or an object holding the following parameters: - "text": <text to search for.
 If empty or missing, this query will match no results> - "op": <The operator to use when searching.
 One of "or", "and", "phrase", "near".
 Default=phrase> - "window": <only relevant if op is "phrase" or "near". window size in words; null=length of text.
 Integer or null.
 Default=null> - "parse": parses a query, and searches for the query in a text field.
 The value to search for may be a single string, or an object holding the following parameters: - "text": <text to search for.
 If empty or missing, this query will match no results> - "op": <The default operator to use when searching.
 One of "or", "and".
 Default="and"> - "exists": used on the meta field (by default, named meta) to search for documents in which a field exists.
 The value to search must be an array of values, each of which is either a fieldname to search for existence of, or "null" to search for existence of any field.
-Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for their existence.

-- "nonempty": used on the meta field (by default, named meta) to search for documents in which a field exists and has a non-empty value.
+Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for their existence. - "nonempty": used on the meta field (by default, named meta) to search for documents in which a field exists and has a non-empty value.
 The value to search must be an array of values, each of which is either a fieldname to search for non-empty values in, or "null" to search for non-empty values in any field.
 Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for nonempty values in them. - "empty": used on the meta field (by default, named meta) to search for documents in which a field exists and has an empty value.
 The value to search must be an array of values, each of which is either a fieldname to search for empty values in, or "null" to search for empty values in any field.
-Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for empty values in them. - "error": used on the meta field (by default, named meta) to search for documents in which a field caused an error when processing.
+Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for empty values in them.

+• "error": used on the meta field (by default, named meta) to search for documents in which a field caused an error when processing.
 The value to search must be an array of values, each of which is either a fieldname to search for error values in, or "null" to search for error values in any field.
 Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for error values in them.